yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

-Yggdrasil is an implementation of a new name-independent routing scheme and functions as an end-to-end encrypted IPv6 network.
+Yggdrasil is an overlay network implementation of a new routing scheme for mesh networks.
+It is designed to be a scalable, resilient and decentralised alternative to the structured routing protocols commonly used today on the Internet and other networks.

-It is lightweight, easy to configure, supported on multiple platforms, and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
-You do not need to have IPv6 Internet connectivity from your ISP — it also works just fine over IPv4.
+The current implementation of Yggdrasil is a lightweight userspace software router which is easy to configure and supported on a wide range of platforms.
+It provides fully end-to-end encrypted IPv6 routability between all network participants.
+Peerings between nodes can be configured using TCP/TLS connections over local area networks, point-to-point links or the Internet.
+Even though the Yggdrasil Network provides IPv6 routing between nodes, peering connections can be set up over either IPv4 or IPv6.

 The highlights of Yggdrasil are that it is: